player3930/mb-amplified/README.md

 ⦁	Reduced incidence of waterfalls and lava-falls by 75% (the quadrupled surface area was causing excessive waterfalls and lava-falls to spawn in cliffs)

-⦁	Reduced incidence of tall grass in plains

-⦁	Removed tall grass from taiga and forest

-⦁	Removed lilypads from swampland

-⦁	Removed flowers added post-Beta

-⦁	Removed villages from taiga

 ⦁	Removed water pools from all biomes except swampland and rainforest

 ⦁	Removed waterfalls from savanna, desert, taiga, tundra and ice desert